hyperledger-archives/indy-client/getting-started.md

 Our goal is to introduce you to many of the concepts of Sovrin, and give you some idea of what happens behind the scenes to make it all work.

 We are going to frame the exploration with a story.
 Alice, a graduate of the fictional Faber College, wants to apply for a job at the fictional company Acme Corp.
 As soon as she has the job, she wants to apply for a loan so she can buy a car.
 She would like to use her college transcript as proof of her education on the job application; once hired, Alice would like to use the fact of employment as evidence of her creditworthiness for the loan.

-The sorts of identity and trust interactions required to pull this off are messy in the world today; they are slow, violate privacy, and are susceptible to fraud.
+The sorts of identity and trust interactions required to pull this off are messy in the world today; they are slow, they violate privacy, and they are susceptible to fraud.
 We’ll show you how Sovrin is a quantum leap forward.

 Ready?

 ## Alice Gets a Transcript

 As a graduate of Faber College, Alice receives an alumni newsletter where she learns that her alma mater is offering digital transcripts.
-She logs in to the college alumni website and requests her transcript by clicking a *Get Transcript* button.
+She logs in to the college alumni website and requests her transcript by clicking **Get Transcript**.
 (Other ways to initiate this request might include scanning a QR code, downloading a transcript package from a published URL, etc.)

 Faber College has done some prep work to offer this service to Alice.
 It has the role of **trust anchor** on Sovrin.
 A trust anchor is a person or organization that Sovrin already knows about, that is able to help bootstrap others.
 (It is *not* the same as what cybersecurity experts call a "trusted third party"; think of it more like a facilitator).
 Becoming a trust anchor is beyond the scope of this guide; for now, we’ll just assume that Faber College has jumped through some hoops and has the status.

-Alice doesn’t realize it, yet, but in order to use this digital transcript she will need a new type of identity - - not the traditional identity that Faber College has built for her in its on-campus database, but a new and portable one that belongs to her, independent of all past and future relationships, that nobody can revoke or co-opt or correlate without her permission.
-This is a **_self-sovereign identity_**, and it is the core feature for which Sovrin was named.
+Alice doesn’t realize it yet, but in order to use this digital transcript she will need a new type of identity -- not the traditional identity that Faber College has built for her in its on-campus database, but a new and portable one that belongs to her, independent of all past and future relationships, that nobody can revoke or co-opt or correlate without her permission.
+This is a **_self-sovereign identity_** and it is the core feature for which Sovrin was named.

 In normal contexts, managing a self - sovereign identity will require a tool such as a desktop or mobile application.
-It might be a standalone app, or it might leverage a third party service provider that Sovrin calls an **_agency_**.
+It might be a standalone app, or it might leverage a third party service provider that Sovrin calls an **agency**.
 The Sovrin Foundation publishes reference versions of such tools.
-Faber College will have studied these requirements and will recommend a **_Sovrin app_** to Alice if she doesn’t already have one; this app will install as part of the workflow from the *Get Transcript* button.
+Faber College will have studied these requirements and will recommend a **_Sovrin app_** to Alice if she doesn’t already have one; this app will install as part of the workflow from the **Get Transcript** button.

-When Alice clicks *Get Transcript*, she will download a file that holds a Sovrin **_link invitation_**.
-This file, having a .sovrin extension and associated with her Sovrin app, will allow her to establish a secure channel of communication with another party in the Sovrin ecosystem--Faber College.
+When Alice clicks **Get Transcript**, she will download a file that holds a Sovrin **link invitation**.
+This link invitation file, having a .sovrin extension and associated with her Sovrin app, will allow her to establish a secure channel of communication with another party in the Sovrin ecosystem -- Faber College.

-So when Alice clicks *Get Transcript*, she will normally end up installing an app (if needed), launching it, and then being asked by the app whether she wants to accept an invitation to connect with Faber.
+So when Alice clicks **Get Transcript**, she will normally end up installing an app (if needed), launching it, and then being asked by the app whether she wants to accept an invitation to connect with Faber.

 For this guide, however, we’ll be using a command - line interface instead of an app, so we can see what happens behind the scenes.
 We will pretend to be a particularly curious and technically adventurous Alice…